One of my highest values is freedom. Freedom of choice. Freedom from the past conditioning. Freedom to live an authentic life.

-As I understand it now, based on my upbringing filled with too much isolation, criticism and rejection, I have developed severe stutter, ended up in an emotionally and financially abusive marriage, and struggled for years with speech impediment, low self-worth, and recurring health problems.
-In my twenties I believed that is something could go wrong it would, and it did.
-I lived in this state for years, while adjusting to a life in a new country, I came to America to study at a university, and building a corporate career.
+As I understand it now, based on my upbringing filled with too much isolation, criticism, and rejection, I have developed a severe stutter, ended up in an emotionally and financially abusive marriage, and struggled for years with the speech impediment, low self-worth, and recurring health problems.
+In my twenties I believed that if something could go wrong it would, and it did.
+I lived in this state for years, while adjusting to life in a new country.
+I came to America from Poland to study at a university.

 Freedom was just a concept not a lived experience.

 It all started changing when I left the marriage and had to start from scratch.
 Shortly after that when the dust settled, and I regained my footing somewhat, I began a journey of healing and inner self-discovery.
-I wanted to make up for the lost time and was committed to ensuring that my past won’t repeat itself.
-I realized that I had to take responsibility for my life and the only way to change it for the better was to transform myself.
+I wanted to make up for the lost time and was committed to ensuring that the past won’t repeat itself.
+I realized I had to take responsibility for my life and the only way to change it was to transform myself.

 I got help from coaches and therapists, consumed an inordinate amount of personal growth books and at the same time in the midst of it all I was searching for answers to existential questions such as “Why am I here and what am I here to do?”
 I was attempting to make sense of my suffering, find meaning in my painful past and transform it into something valuable.
 I was rebuilding myself and putting myself back together again.

-Several years ago while surfing the internet, I stumbled upon an Art Therapy certification program and it instantly resonated with me because even as a child I had a keen interest in psychology and art.
+Several years ago while surfing the internet, I stumbled upon Art Therapy certification.
+The program instantly resonated with me because even as a child I had a keen interest in psychology and art.
 Going into it with no expectations whatsoever, after taking the very first class I knew on a visceral level that I found “it.”
 The program was experiential and truly transformational, I was on my path and continued my studies with a certification in Positive Psychology and coaching training.
-And I never stopped reading, exploring even further the connection between neuroscience, expressive arts, psychology and spiritual traditions.
+And I never stopped reading, exploring even further the connection between neuroscience, expressive arts, and psychology..

-It’s been a trial and error, but today I have a successful career in a Fortune 100 company, where I use my knowledge of psychology to design software, lead teams, run meditation program, and write and speak on wellness topics.
-Me a person whose stutter was so severe I wasn’t able to introduce myself, is giving talks and running workshops in front of hundreds of people.
+It’s been a trial and error, but today me a person whose stutter was so severe I wasn’t able to introduce myself, is giving talks and running workshops in front of hundreds of people.

-And of course, I am deeply committed to my coaching practice and working with clients who want to better themselves because I have made it my life’s work to understand human psyche so we are not unconsciously pulled into relationships and situations that don’t serve us.
-So our past is not directing our future and we are free of our old conditioning.
+And of course, I am deeply committed to my coaching practice and working with clients who want to better themselves because I have made it my life’s work to understand the human psyche, so we are not unconsciously pulled into relationships and situations that don’t serve us.
+So our past is not directing our future, and we are free of our old conditioning.
 Free of the ties that used to bind us.